DITreneris/btcbuzzbot/IMPLEMENTATION_CHECKLIST.md

 ### Security - In Progress
 - [ ] Implement HTTPS for web interface - To be done before production
+- [x] Rate limiting for API endpoints - Implemented using Flask-Limiter with different limits per endpoint
 - [ ] Secure environment variables - Need to improve storage method
-- [ ] Rate limiting for API endpoints - To be implemented

 ### Performance - Planned
 - [ ] Database query optimization - Review and optimize slow queries